Skip to content

 Files Quickly Become a Source of Frustration

-• Documents get duplicated across multiple Teams
+• Documents duplicated across multiple Teams

 Missing Ownership Slows Everything Down